eXperiBot Documentation

 Settings

-You can find the settings in the workspace view or in the block editor at the top left next to the app icon.
-Here, you can do the following:
+You can find the settings on the start screen at the top right.
+Here you can do the following:

 • Change the language of the app and the block editor